Updated Oct. 17, 2023

 There was absolutely no compromise on design, however, and one of the concepts behind the series was that the lenses would preserve the same quality as existing Nikkor lenses.

 Paradoxically, to design a good lightweight, and yet inexpensive, lens takes a more deft touch than being able to just throw the latest technology and copious amounts of top-level materials at the problem (Exhibit A: the new Z-mount Noct.
 58mm f/0.95 Nikkor).
 One sure sign that Nikon was not compromising on the optical design of Series E within the above-cited limitations was its choice in designers to execute them.
 These were not interns or apprentices cutting their teeth, they were the same men who had fashioned some of the most advanced Nikkor optics to date: from the then-widest rectilinear lens in the world (13/5.6) to high-performance telephotos like the 200/2 & 400/2.8 and everywhere in between.
-Another common myth concerning E lenses claims that they lacked popularity due to compromised performance and this was reflected in poor sales and they thus suffered a premature death in 1985, after only six years on the market.
+Another common myth concerning E lenses claims that they lacked popularity due to compromised performance and this was reflected in poor sales and Nikon was thus finally forced to yank them from the lineup in 1985, after only six years on the market.
 Was that actually the case?

 The E-ntire Lineup